IanKeen/IKRouter/README.md

 1. Make any `UIViewController` that can be linked to a route parameter conform to `Routable`.
 2. Register these with your `IKRouter` instance.
 3. Register the routes that _use_ those parameters.
-4. Handle the chain of `UIViewController`s via the `chainHandler` closure/function.
+4. Handle the chain of `UIViewController`s via the `routableHandler` closure/function.

 ## The Routable protocol
 The `Routable` protocol consists of a single simple method which when give a `MatchedRoute` returns an instance of the `Routable`.